Digitalswede/ADS_2021/README.md

 <details>
 <summary> 2.1 Task Definition</summary>

 My contribution: I gave feedback and discussed with the group members (David & Maria, who had created the initial draft) about which research questions we should keep, and which questions we should move forward with.
 Here is a link to a very early draft of our paper with the questions still in there, the "answers" to each question on page 2 is typed by me and was used for reference later on in the project. https://drive.google.com/file/d/1tm8MRCr17ix6i32tT9nXcVKYS6k9HhKh/view?usp=sharing <br>

   I was mostly working on our datasets when our first drafts of the research paper was created, so as soon as I finished work on the dataset I helped out with the questions.
 Below are some examples of questions that made it, and those that did not (along with our reasoning):

  - How can we detect multiple voices from audio data? <br>
 This question was central in the project, since the context for our project consists of defining when conversation is happening.
 Detecting multiple voices makes the difference between a monologue and an actual conversation and is very important for the end result.
+The solution to this question came to be a separate model which uses MFCC data to try and compare speech from different speakers, to identify whether a speaker is the same or different.

  - Which characteristics make a conversation?<br>
-This question has a lot to do with the one above it.
-We ultimately decided that a minimum grade of participation from at least two speakers is necessary to constitute a conversation.
-We had to discuss this with the problem owner several times, as we didn't want to make assumptions ourselves.
-If we simply regarded any dialogue between people regardless of speech duration per speaker, this could have given different results.
+This question was discussed a lot internally.
+We ultimately decided that the answer to this question is not up to us, and that our problem owner along with "dementia coaches" / healthcare staff can specify what exactly a conversation is in the context of dementia patients.
+We had to discuss this with the problem owner several times, as we didn't want to make assumptions ourselves, but ultimately we could not identify these characteristics - we also ended up not needing to, since we removed it from our scope.

  - Can we detect if the dementia patient is speaking on the phone?<br>
 This question was considered to be out of scope.
 There are probably easier ways to determine when an elderly person is using their phone than only listening to them speak, and we wanted to focus on specifically conversation in a physical setting.
+That said, assuming the incoming audio from the phone is picked up by the microphone, there is a chance it can be detected.
+But we did not have enough datasets to try this in practice.

 - Can we detect if the person speaking is physically present?<br>
-This question was ultimately decided to be out of scope, but it did come up for discussion a few times.
-Essentially, a voice being played from a speaker will most likely not have the same range as a human speaking.
+This question relates to the question above, and was ultimately also decided to be out of scope.
+It did come up for discussion more than a few times.
+Essentially, a voice being played from a speaker will most likely not have the same frequency range as a human speaking.
 This makes it possible - in theory, we never got far enough to actually work on it - to determine when a voice is "fake" or "real".
 This is a suitable area for further research in my opinion, since we never had time to try it out the results would be very interesting.
 </details>